 That’s feasible when you create a ‘Google My Business Account’.

-Enhanced local listings provide salient information users need right now and displays on both mobile and computer devices.
+Enhanced local listings provide salient information users need right now and display it on both mobile and computer devices.
 Notice information and a map of your locations, links to your website and directions, hours, phone number, and other information provided by the owner or manager.

 Finally, notice the ratings from other users related to the business.
 The listing even offers users opportunities to review or answer questions about the business that might help other users.